Pasindu-Uthum/bav-bar-animation/README.md

 }
 ```

-Set an fixed _width_ to the image.
+Set an fixed <code>width</code> to the image.

 The most important part is positioning the colored image.
 I position the colored image right in front of the black and white image.
 So that the black and white image is under the colored image.
-Then I set the colored image's _opacity: 0_ so that the colored image cannot be seen.
+Then I set the colored image's<code>opacity: 0</code> so that the colored image cannot be seen.
 But still, the colored image is in front of the black and white image.
 So the hover effect is to bring back the opacity with a transition.
 And it will be like an animation of color-changing 😁.

 ```css
 .color-image {